Class-Wise Federated Averaging for Efficient Personalization: Related Work

-\textbf{Estimating Class Distribution from a Deep Network} \quad In centralized machine learning, utilizing class distribution information for classification is often considered crucial, as a class imbalance can adversely impact generalization performance \citep{johnson2019survey,choi2019utilizing}.
-Numerous techniques have been proposed to mitigate this performance degradation in class-imbalanced learning.
-Notably, \cite{anand1993improved} revealed a correlation between the number of data samples for each class and the magnitude of gradients associated with that class.
-They proposed an algorithm to accelerate learning by exploiting this correlation.
-In the realm of FL, utilizing class distribution is pivotal as it can be employed for client selection \cite{yang2021federated} on the server and loss function modification \citep{wang2021addressing,zhang2022federated} on clients.
-However, due to privacy concerns, directly transmitting class distribution information from clients to the server is typically prohibited.
-Consequently, several proxy methods have been proposed to estimate class distribution from a deep network. \cite{yang2021federated} utilized the gradient magnitude as a proxy to estimate the class distributions of clients and employed it for client selection. \cite{wang2021addressing} developed a monitoring scheme that estimates class distribution based on the work of \cite{anand1993improved}.
-Our class distribution estimation method was motivated by \cite{anand1993improved}.
-However, we instead use the weights of a deep network, not gradients.
-Moreover, we enhanced the method by applying \texttt{WDR} to strengthen the correlation between class distribution and weight distribution.
+\textbf{Correlating Model Parameters and Class Distribution.} In centralized machine learning, several studies have observed relationships between gradients or weights of deep networks and empirical class distribution ~\cite{anand1993improved, kang2020decoupling}. \citet{anand1993improved} revealed a correlation between the number of class samples and the magnitude of gradients associated with that class.
+They proposed an algorithm to accelerate learning by exploiting this correlation. \citet{kang2020decoupling} observed the positive proportional relationship between class and weight distribution.
+In the realm of FL, utilizing class distribution is pivotal as it can be employed for client selection \cite{yang2021federated} and loss function modification on clients \citep{wang2021addressing,zhang2022federated}.
+However, owing to privacy concerns, directly transmitting class distribution information to the server is typically prohibited.
+Consequently, several proxy methods have been proposed to estimate class distribution from a deep network. \citet{yang2021federated} utilized the gradient magnitude as a proxy to estimate the class distributions of clients and employed it for client selection. \citet{wang2021addressing} developed a monitoring scheme that estimates class distribution based on the work of \cite{anand1993improved}.
+Our distribution estimation is motivated by \citet{anand1993improved} but uses weights instead of gradients and incorporates \texttt{WDR} to strengthen the class-weight distribution correlation.